lawrenceevalyn/Olli-game/README.md

 ## Development Log

+### October 26, 2017

+It's time for me to learn Javascript, so it's definitely time for this to be wrapping up!

 ### October 19, 2017

 CSECS conference consumes all!!
 Olli wouldn't want this project to stress me out.